vmware/vic-product/docs/user_doc/vic_app_dev/test_photon.md

 ## Build, Push, and Pull an Image with `dch-photon`  ##

-After you have loaded the vSphere Integrated Containers Registry certificate into a `dch-photon` container VM, test the `dch-photon` Docker container host by building an image and pushing it to vSphere Integrated Containers Registry.
+After you have loaded the vSphere Integrated Containers Registry certificate into a `dch-photon` container VM, test the `dch-photon` Docker host by building an image and pushing it to vSphere Integrated Containers Registry.
 Then, pull the image into a VCH to deploy it.

 **Prerequisites**